bvgusak/discogoose/CONTRIBUTING.md

 ### Linking Pull Request with Issue

-Link issue that will be fixed by your PR (for example, `fixed #123`).
-Once this is done merging PR will automatically close linked issue.
+Link issues that will be resolved by mentioning those in your PR description.
+Once this is done merging PR will automatically update linked issues.
+Issues can be linked manually or by using special keywords (e.g. `fixes #[ISSUE_NUMBER]`).

 See [Official Github Documentation](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) for more details.

 ## Reviewing Pull Request